dxos/dxos/docs/content/tutorial/deployment.md

 - [Create your profile](https://dxos-docs.netlify.app/cli/profile-creation/)
 - [Set up your keys bondId and userKey](https://dxos-docs.netlify.app/cli/profile-keys-setup/)
 - [Claim your Authority](https://dxos-docs.netlify.app/cli/profile-authority/)
-- Define your deployment environments variables in `config.yml`
+- Define your deployment environment variables in `config.yml`
 - Define your project info in `app.yml`
 - [Deploy using the CLI](https://dxos-docs.netlify.app/cli/cli-app/app-deployment/)
 - Check your app into the Kube Network